heyshadowsmith/shadowsmith/content/articles/how-to-make-an-api-from-scraped-data-using-express-and-puppeteer.md

 ---
 title: How to make an API from scraped data using Express & Puppeteer
+description: Turn any website into an API using this technique
 ---

 In this article, I'm going to show you how to make an extremely simple API using Express & Puppeteer that gives a user the ability to fetch a JSON object that includes every Digimon's name from [this website](http://digidb.io/digimon-list/).